Southwestern Cream Cheese Tortilla Rollups

 - Try dipping these in guacamole.

-It allows the tortilla to soften slightly and the cream cheese to harden back up.
+It allows the tortilla to soften slightly and the cream cheese to firm up.
 You can easily make these the night before, roll them up in plastic wrap, and all you’ll have to do the next day is slice them and add them to your lunch boxes.

 - one (8-ounce) container of plain spreadable cream cheese